Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Introduction

-It has been shown that most video-language pre-training methods merely perform well on learning holistic representations to match a $\langle \textit{video, caption} \rangle$ pair and neglect fine-grained information (e.g., region-noun correspondences, or scene/action changes along the time in a video)~\cite{akbari2021vatt,bain2021frozen,lei2021less,li2020hero,luo2020univl,miech2019howto100m,xu2021videoclip,nagrani2022learning}.
-However, such regional or temporal fine-grained information has been demonstrated to play an important role in localization and reasoning tasks~\cite{li2022align,ge2022bridging,zhang2022unsupervised,ma2023temporal,yuan2022contextualized}.
-For example, in Figure \ref{fig:motivation}, given a video of a woman applying facial cream, per-frame features from the model pre-trained with only global contrastive loss are relatively hard to distinguish, which makes it challenging to find boundaries in tasks like temporal action localization.
-Furthermore, region-noun alignment frequently appears in a video and caption pair as shown in Figure \ref{fig:motivation}, where we highlight objects and their associated noun phrases with the same color.
-Few methods take such alignment into consideration.
+It has been shown that most video-language pre-training methods merely perform well on learning holistic representations to match a $\langle \textit{video, caption} \rangle$ pair while neglect fine-grained information such as region-object correspondences, or scene/action changes along the time in a video~\citep{akbari2021vatt,bain2021frozen,lei2021less,li2020hero,luo2020univl,miech2019howto100m,xu2021videoclip,nagrani2022learning}.
+However, such regional or temporal fine-grained information has been demonstrated to play a vital role in localization and reasoning tasks~\citep{li2022align,ge2022bridging,zhang2022unsupervised,ma2023temporal,yuan2022contextualized}.
+Motivated by aforementioned observations, we revive the strong connectivity between basic components of video clips and languages during self-supervised video-language pre-training.
+We approach the video-language pre-training task from a different perspective with a focus on exploiting spatiotemporally fine-grained structures.